 Also, you should focus on clothes that fit your shoulders.
-If they’re too big or baggy in the shoulder area, it’ll make your entire body look bigger than what it really is.
-You don’t want to buy shirts and jackets with shoulder pads because they just accentuate how wide your upper-body already is.
+If they’re too big or baggy in the shoulder area, it’ll make your entire body look bigger than it really is.
+You don’t want to buy shirts and jackets with shoulder pads because they just accentuate how wide your upper body already is.

 Instead of buying clothes that are bigger, buy clothes with horizontal stripes.
 Horizontal strips make you look slimmer by widening the area between your shoulders and hips which helps create a slimming effect for people who have smaller waistlines or flatter stomachs.

 It’s also important to know how certain fabrics drape on your body shape before shopping for them.
-For example, if you have a larger waistline or flatter stomach area, avoid wearing clothes that are form fitting like skinny jeans and sweatpants.
-Because it’ll only highlight the size of your midsection which makes even smaller than what it really is.
+For example, if you have a larger waistline or flatter stomach area, avoid wearing clothes that are form-fitting like skinny jeans and sweatpants.
+Because it’ll only highlight the size of your midsection which makes it even smaller than it really is.